 - what must be considered.

-New requirements in IDEA 2004 are also discussed, including new provisions for excusing an IEP Team member from a meeting, either in whole or in part.
+New requirements in2004 are also discussed, including new provisions for excusing an IEP Team member from a meeting, either in whole or in part.

 The module is available in English and Spanish, as you’ll see below.
 It includes:

 - a Trainer’s Guide explaining the content;

 - handouts for participants in English and in Spanish; and